 This one’s definitely worth checking out for the convenience of location.
 It’s in Piccadilly Circus, which means you’re walking distance from the shops of Regent Street and Oxford Street, the theatres of the West End, and Buckingham Palace.
 Even better, despite being in the thick of it, it’s pretty quiet and secluded.
 (Bet you never thought you’d find that in central).

 The convience with which you can reach the theatre district, shops, restaurants, bars and museums from this place is probably the biggest draw.
 But it'll also suit a quirky bunch of mates perfectly.
 It sleeps five and is decorated with eclectic colours and furnishings.
 Plus there's a cute little balcony.

 This place is perfect if you're travelling to London via the Eurostar or King's Cross station, as it overlooks the beautiful St Pancras building and leafy terraces.
 It's also stylishly decked out and spacious, which usually comes at a premium in the city, but this place is happily affordable.

 All aboard the party boat!
 This luxury yacht is moored in Canary Wharf – perfect for easy access to The O2 – and, while it's extremely pricey, it holds up to 15 people so you can split the costs.
 The city break to end all city breaks, right?

-The host says the pictures ‘don’t do justice’ to this three-bed house in Kensington.
-And given just how swish and luxurious it looks in these pictures, that’s quite the statement.
+A one-bedroom flat that’s very well sunned, this Kensington flat is bright and contemporary.
+And given just how swish and luxurious it looks in these pictures, curling up with a book sounds absolutely dreamy.
 But what else would you expect from a bad in this well-heeled part of town?

 To say this place is kitted out to the max is a bit of an understatement.
 Not only does it accomodate up to 30 people across six floors and seven bedrooms, but it’s also got a vintage games arcade, a poker table and a jacuzzi.
 You may well end up not setting foot outside…